jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 [![Licence management with usage and compliance overview](https://cdn.bayton.org/uploads/2026/mdm-is-dead/licences.png)](https://cdn.bayton.org/uploads/2026/mdm-is-dead/licences.png)

-**The API** is comprehensive - 87 serverless functions spanning auth, workspaces, environments, groups, devices, policies, components, apps, enrolment, certificates, workflows, geofences, licensing, billing, dashboard aggregation, audit logging, and superadmin operations.
+**The API** is comprehensive - over 80 serverless functions spanning auth, workspaces, environments, groups, devices, policies, components, apps, enrolment, certificates, workflows, geofences, licensing, billing, dashboard aggregation, audit logging, and superadmin operations.
 It ships with an OpenAPI specification and supports both workspace-scoped and environment-scoped API keys.
 Every endpoint is a potential integration point, whether you're connecting a traditional automation pipeline or letting an autonomous agent manage your fleet.

+You can see it live here: [https://flash-mdm.netlify.app/api/docs/](https://flash-mdm.netlify.app/api/docs/)

 [![API settings with OpenAPI spec and API key management](https://cdn.bayton.org/uploads/2026/mdm-is-dead/settings-api.png)](https://cdn.bayton.org/uploads/2026/mdm-is-dead/settings-api.png)

 **An integrated AI assistant** - Flashi - lets users query workspace data conversationally, using OpenAI's tool-calling with read-only AMAPI MCP tools alongside Flash's internal Postgres tools.
 This is the Commander concept, transplanted directly into the management platform.
 It worked in Commander, it works identically here, and it means every operator has a natural language interface to their entire estate without leaving the console.

-Critically, Flashi runs on Flash's own API - no direct database manipulation, no hard-wired access.
+Importantly, Flashi runs on Flash's own API - no direct database manipulation, no hard-wired access.
 It's subject to the same RBAC controls as any other user.
 Administrators can set Flashi's role per environment from the settings page: it defaults to viewer, leaning on the AMAPI MCP for read-only estate queries, but can be elevated up to admin-level to create policies, wipe devices, generate reports, and more.
 I've kept it safe by default, but flexible - use it as much as you trust it.
 It's gated behind a dual toggle - platform-level and per-environment - so administrators retain full control over whether it's active at all.

 **Multi-tenancy and RBAC** are first-class.
 Four roles - owner, admin, member, viewer - enforced on every API call.
 Access can be workspace-wide or scoped to specific environments, so you can give a partner organisation visibility into their slice of the estate without exposing the rest.
 The superadmin panel provides platform-level oversight across all workspaces, environments, devices, and users.